UPDATE 1-China says bank regulations gain traction, bad loan ratio falls

 * Ratio of non-performing loans put at 1.99 pct at end-May (Adds details, quotes)

-BEIJING, June 22 China's recent steps to control financial risks have gained traction as some riskier businesses carried out by banks have been contained, a senior banking regulator said on Thursday.
+BEIJING, June 22 (Reuters) - China's recent steps to control financial risks have gained traction as some riskier businesses carried out by banks have been contained, a senior banking regulator said on Thursday.

 "Implementation of supervisory policies and measures has been steady and orderly, and has produced some positive results," Liu Zhiqing, deputy director general of the China Banking Regulatory Commission's prudential regulation bureau, told reporters.